nordicenergy/powerchain-infrastructure/sidechain/dockerfile/README.md

 ## PowerChain provides the following benefits:

+1. Maker provides the following benefits:
-- An easy interface to create and manage the PowerChain Blockchain
+2. An easy interface to create and manage the PowerChain Network
-- A modern UI to monitor and manage Nordic Energy´s PowerChain Network
+3. A modern UI to monitor and manage PowerChain Network
-- A Network Map Service to be used for identifying nodes and self-publishing roles.
+4. A Network Map Service to be used for identifying nodes and self-publishing roles.
-- Block and Transaction Explorer
+5. Block and Transaction Explorer
-- Smart Contract Deployment
+5. Smart Contract Deployment
+7. Email Notifications

 ## Quickstart